ms-iot/content/win10/SetupMBM.md

         </ol>
         <li>Navigate back to top level and select Boot Mainenance Manager-> Boot Options > Change Boot Order </li>
         <li>Highlight the boot order list (when it is highlighted, you will see "Change the order" on the right side of the screen) and press enter </li>
-        <li>Highlight "EFI Misc Device" and press '+' to move it to the top of the list </li>
+        <li>Highlight "EFI Misc Device" and press '+' to move it to the top of the list.
+If it does not move by '+', simply select "EFI Misc Device" and press enter to boot to it. </li>
         <li>Commit these changes and exit. </li>
         <li>The MBM should automatically boot to the card (this initial boot may take up to 2 minutes, subsequent boots should take less than 30 seconds).
 If it does not, it will boot to the UEFI shell, and you will have to execute the following in the UEFI shell to boot Windows:<br/>
             <kbd>fs1:</kbd><br/>